draperlaboratory/cozy/docs/source/gettingstarted.rst

 the symbolic value to pass to the functions::

     arg0 = claripy.BVS("num_arg", 64)

+The symbolic value arg0 has 64 bits because it represents a pointer on a 64-bit architecture.

 Alternatively we could have used the :py:func:`cozy.primitives.sym_ptr` helper function to create the claripy symbolic variable::